 - Carbonated drinks

-- Beans, cabbage and lentils
+- Beans, cabbage, and lentils

-- Fructose-rich foods
+- Fructose-rich fruits

 - Wheat products

-Herbal home remedies
+Herbal home remedies for IBS

 - Relax the intestinal muscles and the nerve network of the intestinal wall